History and Purpose of “Repentance”

 Price: $78,500.00

-Emboldened by Christ’s just and workable terms, his right leg moves forward.
+Encouraged by the same Holy Spirit who had convicted Him, his right leg moves forward.
 A slight smile appears on the left side of his mouth.
-He walks forward to a new life under Christ’s guidance - a life which, despite hardships, is dedicated to glorifying God and helping others.
-Afterward, he will be with his Redeemer forever, a Redeemer who knew he would be saved before the Universe was created.
+He walks into a new life dedicated to glorifying God and helping others.
+Afterward, he will be with his Redeemer forever- a Redeemer who knew he would be saved before the Universe was created!

 “Repentance” for Gun- Violence Prevention: Two Proposals